The best sales to shop today: Dyson, Anker, Bed Threads and more | CNN Underscored

 - Reebok’s helping you find a way to spend your latest paycheck with 40% off sitewide when you use the code AFTERPAYDAY.

-- These all-purpose vinyl kettlebells are now between $19.99 and $59.99 depending on the weight you choose at Woot!.
+- These all-purpose vinyl kettlebells are now between $19.99 and $59.99, depending on the weight you choose, at Woot!.

 - Gap’s currently having a 72-hour flash factory sale, offering up to 70% off styles, plus an additional 20% off with the code GFRARE.

-- Pat McGrath’s End of Summer VIP sale continues, with 25% off sitewide on best-selling beauty items.
+- Pat McGrath’s End of Summer VIP sale continues, with 25% off sitewide on bestselling beauty items.

 - Bring out your inner kid with this giant tumbling timber toy set, now $39.99, down from $69.99, on Amazon.